-This draft Recommendation Statement is available for comment from May 21 until June 17, 2013 at 5:00 PM ET.
+This draft Recommendation Statement is available for comment from June 24 until July 21, 2014 at 5:00 PM ET.
 You may wish to read the entire Recommendation Statement before you comment.
 A fact sheet that explains the draft recommendations in plain language is available here.

-Summary of Recommendations and Evidence
+Summary of Recommendation and Evidence

-The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of routine screening for dental caries in children from birth to age 5 years by primary care clinicians.
+The U.S. Preventive Services Task Force (USPSTF) concludes that current evidence is insufficient to assess the balance of benefits and harms of screening for vitamin D deficiency.

-Benefits of Detection and Recognition of Risk Status
+Benefits of Detection and Early Treatment

-Harms of Detection and Recognition of Risk Status
+Harms of Detection and Early Treatment

 Patient Population Under Consideration